 MoFRR secondary neighbor selection process needs to be extended in this case as one cannot simply rely on using an ECMP path as secondary neighbor.
-This extension is referred to as non-ecmp extension and is described later in the document.
+This extension is referred to as non-ecmp extension and is described in Section 3.2.